tillprochaska/embed/README.md

 ============

 This plugin extends [Kirby 2 CMS](http://getkirby.com) with some basic [oEmbed](http://oembed.com) functionalities.
-It uses [Essence](https://github.com/felixgirault/essence) and [Multiplayer](https://github.com/felixgirault/multiplayer/) as PHP wrappers for oEmbed.
+It uses [Essence](https://github.com/felixgirault/essence) and [Multiplayer](https://github.com/felixgirault/multiplayer/) as PHP wrappers for oEmbed as well as [phpfastcache](https://github.com/khoaofgod/phpfastcache) as caching library.

 Using this plugin enables Kirby 2 CMS to display embeds of several media sites (e.g. YouTube, Vimeo, Soundcloud) by only providing the URL to the medium.
 The plugin also includes some [options](#options) to reduce the site loading time by using lazy videos (thumbnail preview and embed is only loaded after click) as well as extensive caching.